5 Supervised learning

 for _ in range(2):

 The choice of \(\mathcal{F}\) depends on our domain knowledge about the task.
 On one hand, \(\mathcal{F}\) should be large enough to contain the true relationship, but on the other, it shouldn’t be too expressive; otherwise, it will overfit to random noise in the labels.
 The larger and more complex the function class, the more accurately we will be able to approximate any particular training dataset (i.e. smaller bias), but the more drastically the function will vary for different training datasets (i.e. larger variance).
-The mathematical details of the so-called bias-variance tradeoff can be found, for example, in Hastie, Tibshirani, and Friedman (2013, chap.
-2.9).
+For most loss functions, including the square loss, it is possible to express the generalization error (def.
+5.1) as a sum of a bias term and a variance term.
+The mathematical details of this so-called bias-variance tradeoff can be found, for example, in Hastie et al. (2013, Chapter 2.9).

 def generate_data(sigma=0.2):